Weekly Gem #157 Puzzling stonework from millennia past

 Why It's Interesting

-It's hard to imagine how these stones were assembled 5000 years ago, not just their precise positioning in a perfect circle, but the horizontal stones that capped the 'arches.'
+It's hard to imagine how these stones were assembled 5000 years ago, not just their precise positioning in a perfect circle, but the horizontal stones that capped the 'arches' had to be partially buried, just so, to even everything up.
 Quite a day's work.

 Pickpockets fail… Travelers smile… 130°® satchels are here to protect your good stuff!